Pandappuccino/sdv-npc-aelin/README.md

 If the player buys a Joja membership, the first four recipes will instead be delivered by Harvey upon purchasing certain developments, and the Strawberry Tea recipe will be delivered once the player reaches six hearts with Eugene.

 ## Contact Me
 Is there something not quite right with the mod?
 Want me to add a compatibility patch?
+Do you want to translate the mod to other languages or add something new?
 You can contact me either on Nexus Mods through the posts tab, or through social media on [Bluesky](http://bsky.app/profile/pandappuccino.itch.io) or [Tumblr](http://pandappuccino.tumblr.com)!

 ## Support Me
 This mod has been a *massive* undertaking for me and I really hope everyone enjoys it.
 This mod is free for everyone, but if you liked it and want to support me a bit in turn, you can do so through my [Ko-Fi](https://ko-fi.com/pandappuccino) or [Patreon](https://www.patreon.com/c/pandappuccino)!